ZeldaM1/All-in-one/README.md

 ## 🔥 Update

-🔥 2025/2/28: We provided docker environment for this project.
+🔥 2025/3/9: We release code and [checkpoint](https://drive.google.com/drive/folders/1uQNUGUWtibMX1EB9Y33Zh-Ss6fK7tC9C?usp=sharing) for this project.

 2025/1/20: Our All-in-One was selected as **Oral** presentation.